Hisaacs/Team-Profile-Generator/README.md

 # Tests

 This program was tested using class syntax and constructor functions.
-I have successfully tested each employee type ensuring all employees result have successfully passed.
+I have successfully tested each employee type ensuring all employees results have successfully passed.

 * Screenshot